6.18.2009

 This is extremely depressing because I have gotten almost nothing done that I wanted to.

-ted.
+My movie has barely been started.
 I haven't been able to explore as much as I've wanted.
 And I'm still dealing with the same old problems.

 What is really terrify is that my last year at school starts in less than 5 weeks.
 Which means that this next year is going to fly by.
 And I really hope I get the movie done.
 But then after that year what is going to happen?